X13-A/X13-A/README.md

 ## Hello, I'm Alex

-A creative engineer with a deep interest in rendering research, GPU computing and machine learning.
+A creative engineer with a deep interest in rendering research, GPU programming and machine learning.

 #### Some of my current activities :
 - Working on graphics R&D at AMD